danielang2020/danielang2020.github.io/documents/aws/elb/elb.md

 # Elastic Load Balancing

+> Network Load Balancers do not have associated security groups.
 ## Load balancers
 > If you need flexible application management, we recommend that you use an Application Load Balancer.
 If extreme performance and static IP is needed for your application, we recommend that you use a Network Load Balancer.
 If you have an existing application that was built within the EC2-Classic network, then you should use a Classic Load Balancers.
 [Product comparisons](https://aws.amazon.com/elasticloadbalancing/features/)